EnterpriseDB/repmgr/README.md

 use in a simple master/standby replication cluster, this information is required to effectively manage cascading replication (see below).

+### Using Barman to clone a standby

+`repmgr standby clone` also supports Barman, the Backup and Replication manager (http://www.pgbarman.org/), as a provider of both base backups and WAL files.

+Barman support provides the following advantages:

+- the primary node does not need to perform a new backup every time a new standby is cloned;
+- a standby node can be disconnected for longer periods without losing the ability to catch up, and without causing accumulation of WAL files on the primary node;
+- therefore, `repmgr` does not need to use replication slots, and the primary node does not need to set `wal_keep_segments`.

+> *NOTE*: In view of the above, Barman support is incompatible with
+> the `use_replication_slots` setting in `repmgr.conf`.

+In order to enable Barman support for `repmgr standby clone`, you must ensure that:

+- the name of the server configured in Barman is equal to the `cluster_name` setting in `repmgr.conf`;
+- the `barman_server` setting in `repmgr.conf` is set to the SSH hostname of the Barman server;
+- the `pg_restore_command` setting in `repmgr.conf` is configured to
+  use a copy of the `barman-wal-restore` script shipped with Barman (see below);
+- the Barman catalogue includes at least one valid backup for this server.

+> *NOTE*: Barman support is automatically enabled if `barman_server`
+> is set.
+Normally this is a good practice; however, the command line
+> option `--without-barman` can be used to disable it.

+> *NOTE*: if you have a non-default SSH configuration on the Barman
+> server, e.g. using a port other than 22, then you can set those
+> parameters in a dedicated Host section in `~/.ssh/config`
+> corresponding to the value of `barman_server` in `repmgr.conf`.
+See
+> the "Host" section in `man 5 ssh_config` for more details.

+`barman-wal-restore` is a short shell script provided by the Barman development team, which must be copied in a location accessible to `repmgr`, and marked as executable; `pg_restore_command` must then be set as follows:

+    <script> <Barman hostname> <cluster_name> %f %p

+For instance, suppose that we have installed Barman on the `barmansrv` host, and that we have placed a copy of `barman-wal-restore` into the `/usr/local/bin` directory.
+First, we ensure that the script is
+executable:

+    sudo chmod +x /usr/local/bin/barman-wal-restore

+Then we check that `repmgr.conf` includes the following lines:

+	barman_server=barmansrv
+	pg_restore_command=/usr/local/bin/barman-wal-restore barmansrv test %f %p

+Now we can clone a standby using the Barman server:

+    $ repmgr -h node1 -D 9.5/main -f /etc/repmgr.conf standby clone
+    [2016-06-12 20:08:35] [NOTICE] destination directory '9.5/main' provided
+    [2016-06-12 20:08:35] [NOTICE] getting backup from Barman...
+    [2016-06-12 20:08:36] [NOTICE] standby clone (from Barman) complete [2016-06-12 20:08:36] [NOTICE] you can now start your PostgreSQL server [2016-06-12 20:08:36] [HINT] for example : pg_ctl -D 9.5/data start
+    [2016-06-12 20:08:36] [HINT] After starting the server, you need to register this standby with "repmgr standby register"

 Advanced options for cloning a standby
 --------------------------------------